BitJam/live-usb-maker/README.md

 "-N2000 -J size-16" for years without a problem.
 I increased them by factors of five and two for a greater margin of safety.
 A user will be limited to roughly 10,000 files on these LiveUSBs.
-This seems like a reasonable limit and yet provides significant savings in space consumed by the file system.
+This seems like a reasonable limit and yet provides significant savings in the space overhead of the file system.

+The partitioning is aligned on 1 MiB boundaries.